ramroll/olden/README.md

-## Simple library To Translate jsx to dom
+## Simple library maintian virtual-dom

 Sweet are functions, sweets are simple.
 Sweeps gives not suggestions about how your programs should be written.
 Sweets are foolish.